stnolting/neo430/README.md

 - No analog components
 - No support of TI's Code Composer Studio
 - No support of CPU's DADD operation
-- No *implicit* software support of the NEO430 multiplier - but: there is a work-around* for that! ;)
+- _Implicit_ software support of the NEO430 multiplier only via experimental ABI-override mode**
 - Just 4 CPU interrupt channels (can be extended via the external IRQ controller)
 - Single clock domain for complete processor
 - Different numbers of instruction execution cycles
 - Only one power-down (sleep) mode

-*) A quite promising experimental mode to allow implicit multiplier usage (just write A*B in your code and the compiler will automatically utilize the multiplier unit for this)
+**) A quite promising experimental mode to allow implicit multiplier usage (just write A*B in your code and the compiler will automatically utilize the multiplier unit for this)